leweafan/filebeat-modules/README.md

 In contrast to Logstash postfix patterns I've tried to use ECS fields.

-Unfortunately I haven't been able to use fields email.from.address and email.to.address instead of postfix.var.from & postfix.var.to.
+Unfortunately I haven't been able to use fields email.from.address and email.to.address instead of postfix.var.from & postfix.var.to cause filebeat test not support it as default fields.